-I think Jack Harlow is a perfect example- Young M.A is also a perfect example of this, where they are killing it but they present the illusion that they’re not even trying.
+I think Jack Harlow is a good example- Young M.A is also a perfect example of this, where they are killing it but they present the illusion that they’re not even trying.

 I had a similar trajectory as a rap fan.
 I used to only be into lyrical rap and I was a snob.
-I love Young Thug, but if he came out when I was in high school I’d be like “this is trash.”
+Young Thug is one of my favorite rappers, but if he came out when I was in high school I’d be like “this is trash.”

 Me, too!
 I was literally the exact same way.
 I was definitely a snob.
 But I’ve grown a huge appreciation for rappers like that.
 And as long as they’re being authentic to who they are.
 If they make the music that they like, and talk about the things that are true to them, then you can’t hate on it.

-I think the so-called “mumble rappers”- and I hate that term, it’s like “that dang rock & roll”, but those guys are just as valid as the lyrical guys.
+I think the so-called “mumble rappers”- and I hate that term, it’s like “that dang rock & roll”, but those guys are just as valid as the more lyric-focused guys.

 Exactly.
-I love Eminem but you don’t always wanna listen to a guy who’s throwing 18million syallables at you at once.
+I love Eminem but you don’t always wanna listen to a guy who’s throwing 18million syllables at you at once.